AgeOfLearning/uget-cli/README.rst

 **--clean** (flag) If set, cleans other .unitypackage files with the same configuration at the output location.

 **--unity-username** provides username for Unity editor.
-Can be replaced with UNITY_USERNAME environment variable.
+Can be provided with UNITY_USERNAME environment variable.

 **--unity-password** provides password for Unity editor.
-Can be replaced with UNITY_PASSWORD environment variable.
+Can be provided with UNITY_PASSWORD environment variable.

 **--unity-serial** provides serial for Unity editor.
-Can be replaced with UNITY_SERIAL environment variable.
+Can be provided with UNITY_SERIAL environment variable.